Keyboard Division - Graduate

 Adjunct Professor of Piano and Piano Pedagogy

 The Ohio University Piano Performance & Pedagogy program is one of the country’s most active and highly regarded programs.
 Ohio University offers several degrees that emphasize piano pedagogy, including the Bachelor of Music and Master of Music degrees in piano performance and pedagogy.
 Students gain valuable teaching experience through their work with pre-college children, university students, and adults in both group and private learning environments.
 Group instruction takes place in one of two state-of-the-art piano laboratories that include Yamaha Clavinova digital pianos, SmartBoards, and other instructional technology.
-Our students participate in professional organizations including the Ohio University Collegiate Chapter of MTNA (recipient of the 2015 and 2019 MTNA Collegiate Chapter of the Year Award) and the Southeast District of OhioMTA.
+Our students participate in professional organizations including the Ohio University Collegiate Chapter of MTNA (recipient of the 2015, 2019 and, 2020 MTNA Collegiate Chapter of the Year Award) and the Southeast District of OhioMTA.

 Competitive graduate assistantships are available.